fastai/fastai/docs/dev/gpu.md

    nvidia-smi --query-gpu=timestamp,memory.used,memory.total --format=csv -l 1
    ```

-* Similar to the above, but shows the stats as a percentage:
+* Similar to the above, but show the stats as percentages:

    ```
    nvidia-smi dmon -s u